Preheat the oven to 350 degrees F.

 Make the Bolognese while the lasagna is baking:

-.
+, onion and celery.
 Cook until browned, about 5 minutes.
 Add the beef back to the pot, then add the reserved 1/2 recipe of tomato sauce.
-Cover slightly and simmer
+Cover slightly and simmer for 20 minutes.

 When done, finish with milk, taste, season and serve, spooned over the lasagna.